awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NodeJs.03.md

 DynamoDB supports atomic counters, where you use the `update` method to increment or decrement the value of an existing attribute without interfering with other write requests\. \(All write requests are applied in the order in which they are received\.\)

 The following program shows how to increment the `rating` for a movie\.
-Each time you run it, the program increments this attribute by one\.
+Each time you run the program, it increments this attribute by one\.

-1. Copy and paste the following program into a file named `MoviesItemOps04.js`:
+1. Copy the following program and paste it into a file named `MoviesItemOps04.js`\.

    ```
    /**